facebookarchive/origami/_documentation/concepts/PulseSignal.md

     path: ../Iterators
 ---

 Pulses and signals are a core concept in Origami, especially for representing and toggling states.
-To understand them you must first understand how [States](../../basics/States) are represented by On/Off (shown in the interface as a checkbox, with a &#10003; when it's on).
+To understand them you must first understand how [States](../../basics/States) are represented by On/Off (also known as a boolean, shown in the interface as a checkbox, with a &#10003; when it's on).

 ## Signals = On or Off
-A signal represents the state of a property.
-It can be On or Off.
-A good example of a signal is the Switch patch's On/Off output.
+A signal represents an on/off state.
+A good example of a signal is the [Switch](../../patches/Switch) patch's On/Off output.

 Below, the Switch is off, and it passes that Off signal to the Layer's Enable port: